The-H-Project/RepData_PeerAssessment1/PA1_template.md

 naset[,day := as.factor(format.Date(date, format='%w'))]
 ```

-The number of dates missing values is (/ are): **8**
+The number of dates missing values is: **8**

 #### Calculating Average Values

 We're going to impute missing data values by calculating the average number of steps per interval per day number (0 to 6).
 However, we're going to round the average steps to the nearest whole digit, because people don't take fractional steps.

+This conceptually takes four steps:
-data.table is used to cast (widen and shorten) the data table by forcing each date to its own row, and the intervals to columns.
-(This is equivalent to creating a pivot table in Microsoft Excel, using Date as Row value Interval_f as the Column value, and steps as the data)
+1. We calculate the average values per interval for each day number. data.table is used to cast (widen and shorten) the data table by forcing each date to its own row, and the intervals to columns.
+This is equivalent to creating a pivot table in Microsoft Excel, using Date as Row value Interval_f as the Column value, and steps as the data.
+2. We get the dates that are missing data, and calculate their day numbers.
+3. We merge the two tables to create an ImputedValues dataset.
+4. We merge the ImputedValues dataset with the main dataset.

 ```r